marcusobweger/WordGuessr/README.md

 ![lobby-demo](https://github.com/user-attachments/assets/5ede70b1-b0cb-49df-aa6a-bace362ea756)

 ### Other features
-For other features, please give the [live demo](https://INSERTLINKHERE.com) a try!
+For other features, please give the [live demo](https://wordguessr-765ac.web.app) a try!

 # TODO
-I made this project for fun and for practice reasons, which is why it isn't (and probably never will be) fully finished, but as we all know, good software is never finished!
+I made this project for fun and for practice reasons, which is why it isn't (and probably never will be) fully finished, but, as they say, good software is never finished!
 ## Known issues/todos
 - [ ] Fix UI sizing on some (larger) screen sizes
 - [ ] Improve password field with hidden letters and option to show/hide password via a button